planetarydev/json-sql-builder2/README.md

             Object: { syntax: this.Syntax('LEFT(<$str>, <$len>)', SQLBuilder.CALLEE) },
         });

-        // add each Helper defined in the Syntax as private Helper this.$str = new SQLBuilder.SQLPredefined.StringValueParam(sql);
+        // add each Helper defined in the Syntax as private, predefined Helper this.$str = new SQLBuilder.SQLPredefined.StringValueParam(sql);
         this.$len = new SQLBuilder.SQLPredefined.NumberValueParam(sql);
     }